wbolster/sanest/doc/index.rst

   bug

 **Hidden asssumptions.      **
+The above code is very straight-forward and will work fine for valid input documents.
-This code does work for valid inputs, but makes quite a few implicit assumptions about that input:
+It can fail in many subtle ways though on input data does not have the exact same structure as the example document, since this code makes quite a few implicit assumptions about its input:

 * The result of ``json.load()`` is a dictionary.
 * The ``labels`` field exists.